WiiTeo/Hello/README.md

 # Hello
-Print the message "Hello" on the screen.
+Print the message "Hello" in different language.